 Only recently, Mr. Gavras was the guest of honor at the 35th edition of the Festival International du Film de Mons in Belgium, where I got to sit down with him and talk about his incredible body of work.
 Everybody took into consideration all the safety precautions such as practicing social distancing, no handshakes, etc.

-This interview took place on March 9, four days before the nationwide stay-at-home orders and restrictions of non-essential travel, among others, were implemented in Belgium on March 13 in order to slow the spread of the coronavirus outbreak.
+This interview took place on March 9, four days before the nationwide stay-at-home orders and restrictions of non-essential travel, among others, were implemented in Belgium on March 13, to slow the spread of the coronavirus outbreak.

 Mr. Gavras, you put yourself on the map with “Z” over fifty years ago.
 How do you look back to that film now?

 It was kind of a miracle.
-All of us—the crew, all the actors, the co-screenwriter —we did it with passion, because we were all against dictatorship.
+All of us—the crew, all the actors, the co-screenwriter —did it with passion because we were all against dictatorship.
 Of course, we didn’t have enough money to make the movie, but everybody agreed to do it for very little money.
 So we all were very passionate about the idea of doing this film, although we never believed it would become a success.
-We just thought we had to make it; none of us liked the idea of dictators, that was the idea.
-When the film was first released, it didn’t do any business at all, and we even thought that the theater owners would cancel the film, but little by little it became better.
-People started applauding at the end—that was a big surprise to us, because the audience usually didn’t do that.
+We just thought we had to make it; none of us liked the idea of dictators.
+When the film was first released, it didn’t do any business at all, and we even thought that the theater owners would cancel the film, but little by little, it became better.
+People started applauding at the end—that was a big surprise to us because the audience usually didn’t do that.
 So it went on and on, people started talking about it and discussing the film.
-But behind the miracle to get the film made, it was most of all a project of passion—our passion to make that movie that way.
+But behind the miracle to get the film made, it was most of all a project of passion—our passion for making that movie that way.

 Is passion perhaps the best word to describe you and your work as a filmmaker?
 Because people often refer to you as a political filmmaker, but you are much more than that.